andersm9/Meraki_OpenCV_RTSP/README.md

 This document provides a step by step guide to integrating the RTSP output from a Meraki MV camera, with a pretrained OpenCV 3.3 dnn module, running SSD Detection

+The script shall:

+* launch a local video stream, with a a
+* print to cli the object and confidence of detected objects
+* publish to an MQTT broker the object and confidence of objects detected, using the topic "python/test"

 # Dependencies